data-niklas/dump/ROADMAP.md

 - make `token` configurable via env and cli
 - make URL deletable using `token`
 - add `index.html` with simple web form
-- add logging
-- write a README.md with instructions
-- add a LICENSE